unicorn-wg/tls-offline-config/draft-thomson-tls-offline-config.md

 identical to that of the `supported_groups` hello extension in both syntax and semantics.
 The extension carries a NamedGroupList object as defined in [I-D.ietf-tls-tls13].
-This is used by a client to select a client certificate for which the resulting signatures can be consumed by the server.
+This is used by a client to select a client certificate for which a signature can be successfully consumed by the server.

 # Security Considerations {#security}